thaunghtike-share/kubernetes/ingress/README.md

 * when a user calls domain name which binds with haproxy lb ip, haproxy will load to worker node port 80.
 On worker nodes port 80, ingress controller is running. ( On previous stage, you deployed ingress controller daemonset, so ingress controllers are running on master and worker nodes)
 * since ingress controller is running, your domain will be redirected to service which has domain  or path)
 </pre>
+* Note.
+All are deployed on kubernetes cluster 1.18.0 .
+If your cluster is 1.20.X , change your ingress configuration version and format.
 <pre>
 * kubectl apply -f nginx-deploy-svc-ingress-red.yaml
 * kubectl apply -f nginx-deploy-blue.yaml